Welcome to the Computer Graphics (GFX) Research Group at UMass!

 NOTE: In order to run the real-time demos below, you need a decent desktop graphics card that supports at least OpenGL 2.0.
 All demos have been tested on NVIDIA GPUs.
 We cannot guarantee that they will run correctly on other types of cards.
 If a program reports missing .dll files, find them here.

-All light probe images below are courtesy of Paul Debeve and USC ICT graphics lab.
+All light probe images below are courtesy of Paul Debevec and USC ICT graphics lab.

 Importance Point Projection for GPU-based Final Gathering